Tomas-Camaj/Tomas-Camaj/README.md

 </p>

 ### **Architecture & Intelligence**
 I am a Network Engineer and Developer focused on bridging the gap between physical infrastructure and intelligent software.
-Currently scaling **Mjeku AI** and refining automated network solutions.
+Currently scaling Ai Doctor and refining automated network solutions.

 ---